 WHO YOU MAY SUE:

-After the trial, either party may appeal the judgment by filing a Notice of Appeal with the Court, and an Appeal Surety Bond, within (21) twenty-one days from the date of judgment.
+APPEAL: After the trial, either party may appeal the judgment by filing a Notice of Appeal with the Court ($54.00 filing fee required with the Justice Court), Appeal Surety Bond and a $10.00 transcript fee, within (21) twenty-one days from the date of judgment.
 If the appeal is filed by the Plaintiff, the appeal bond amount shall be $500.00.
 If the appeal is filed by the Defendant, the appeal bond amount shall be two (2) times the judgment amount.
-Filing fees are required for filing in the County Court.
+Filing fees are also required to the County Court.